BushLife - Fisherman Hooking a Trout

 • Ontario Family Fishing Week (July 2-10)

-You must have government ID and follow conservation fishing limits.
+You must have a government ID and follow conservation fishing limits.
 More importantly, I bring this all up as it’s a perfect opportunity for someone on the fence to try fishing free of charge and see if it’s for them.
-This DOES NOT happen in the hunting world.
+This opportunity DOES NOT happen in the hunting world.

 Types of Fish

-I am in the Kawarthas myself.
-Generally we have sunfish, perch, crappie, bass, walleye (pickerel) and muskie.
-For this post, I’ll elaborate on these fish types and we can cover some other varieties in later posts.
-It’s important to learn the various types of fish as you’ll need to know how to identify them, how to fish for them and what lures to use.
+For this post, I’ll elaborate on these fish types, and we will cover some other varieties in later posts.
+It’s imperative to learn the various types of fish species as you’ll need to know how to identify them, how to fish and what lures to use.
 Let’s consider learning this step 1 after getting your license.

 Sunfish